azeunkn0wn/keyboard-warrior/README.md

 # keyboard-warrior
 flutter game.
-1v1 duel using words to attach opponents. more details later
+1v1 duel using words to attack opponents. more details later